Berke-Ates/MLIR-DaCe-Eval/README.md

   functions provided the `-DUSE_EXTERNAL_<function>` flag
 - `calcs.cpp` contains the extracted calc functions in their unaltered state (just for reference)
-- `ext/` contains all the functions in their altered form
+- `ext/` contains all the functions in their altered form (the main calculating function is: `ext/CalcVolumeForceForElems`)
 - `run.sh ext/<function>.cpp` compiles the provided function using Polygeist,
 links with the driver (settings the `-DUSE_EXTERNAL_<function>` flag), runs the result and checks with `normal_output.txt` for correctness